 The Echo Show is by no means a new device.
 There are several generations of this device in existence.
 There are editions that are specifically designed for children as well as promotional Echo Shows that tie into other brands.
 However, the different varieties of the Echo Show aren’t what set it apart from Amazon’s other devices.

-The Echo Show stands apart from other Amazon devices because it comes with a built-in screen.
+The Echo Show stands apart from other Amazon devices because it comes with a built-in screen (we cover how to automatically turn this off in another article).
 This isn’t big enough to replace your computer monitor or the TV in your living room, but it is the perfect size for the side of your desk or the kitchen counter while you’re cooking.

 The Echo Show has a built-in camera and microphone and is fully compatible with Alexa.
 You can use this device to send voice commands to Alexa and other utility features like checking your calendar or entertainment options like watching your favorite shows.